bhim-shrestha/resocha/CONTRIBUTING.md

 ### Documentation Improvements

-Documentation is crucial!
+Documentation is crucial.
 We welcome:

 - Fixing typos or grammar
 - Adding examples and tutorials